-2019 Climate Change Report and How the Advantages of Solar Energy Can Help Global Warming – Updated 05/24/2019
+2019 Climate Change Report – How Solar Energy Can Help Combat Global Warming

 To say that climate change is an important issue is an understatement.
 Global warming is a very real threat to humanity which is something almost all of the major countries agree on and, of course, all of us involved in this solar blog.
 In this 2019 climate change report, we cover the most important topics including how the advantages of solar energy can help.

 There are thousands of planets in the universe, some with characteristics suitable for the existence of life and others so hot, so cold, or so toxic, that the existence of life as we know it may seem impossible.
 However, besides its ideal position with respect to the Sun, there is an extra component that makes planet Earth unique in our galaxy: the existence of the ozone shield.